-Student's Name 9 Grade Level
+Student's Name Grade Level

 First MI Last

 Parent's Name Date

 Print

-Parent's Signatı ure
+Parent's Signature

-Dlassa submit t hic roquaet to the Office of the Superintendent Pock Hill Schools P.O.
-Drawer 100

 Please submit this request to the Office of the Superintendent, Rock Hill Schools, P.O.
 Drawer 10072, Rock Hill SC 29731 by the Tuesday following Labor Day.
 If such notice is given, the school attended by the student will be notified.